 1 pint cherry/sungold/grape tomatoes, sliced in half

-1. Combine bulgur wheat and boiling water in a medium sized bowl.
-Cover for 30 minutes or until bulgur is tender.
+Combine the bulgur wheat and boiling water in a medium sized bowl.
+Cover for 30 minutes, or until bulgur is tender.

-2. Add salt, pepper, lemon juice, 1/4 cup olive oil, and garlic; mix well.
+Add the salt, pepper, lemon juice, 1/4 cup olive oil, and garlic to the bulgur.
+Mix well, adjusting the seasoning to taste.
 Cover and refrigerate until about 30 minutes before serving.

-4. Season the tomatoes with salt and pepper to taste, and toss them with the remaining tablespoon of olive oil.
+Season the tomatoes with salt and pepper, and toss them with the remaining tablespoon of olive oil.
 Sprinkle the tomatoes and the rest of the parsley over the top of the salad.